jay/CSV/README.md

 ### What's an empty record?

-A record that has nothing before its terminator.
+A record that has nothing or only whitespace before its terminator.
 A record that consists of just a field separator --eg a comma `,`-- is *not* considered an empty record by this parser, it is parsed as two empty fields.

 ### What are the advanced features of libcsv?